-She first visited the city of Venice as young James Morris, during World War II.
+Jan Morris first visited the city as young James Morris, during World War II.
 As she writes in the introduction, ‘it is Venice seen through a particular pair of eyes at a particular moment – young eyes at that, responsive above all to the stimuli of youth.’
 Venice is an impassioned work on this magnificent but often maddening city.

 ‘No sensible visitor should visit the place without it . . .
 Venice stands alone as the essential introduction, and as a work of literature in its own right.’
 Observer

 I first met Jan Morris in the offices of the publisher Random House in New York in the early 1980s.
 I was a junior editor there, and was invited to meet someone I considered to be one of the most...Read more

 Dominion over Palm and Pine

 When people ask me what they should read about the Empire, I suggest they go to the five volumes of the Oxford History of the British Empire, where they will find a mass of recent research...Read more